humanbydefinition/p5.asciify/docs/docs/guides/custom-ascii-conversion.md

 In general, using the `rotationFramebuffer` makes the most sense when working with monospaced fonts where each character has the same width and height.
 Additionally, the rotations `0`, `90`, `180` and `270` degrees are the ones that most likely make sense to use, but you can use any degree you want and play around with it.

-As seen in the first example, the `rotationFramebuffer` was populated with `background(0, 0, 0);` to basically apply no rotation to all the cells in the ASCII representation.
+As seen in the first example, the `rotationFramebuffer` was populated with `background("rgb(25%, 0%, 0%)")` to apply a `90°` rotation to the character in the corresponding grid cells.

 Let's look at how the other recommended rotations can be applied to the `rotationFramebuffer`:
 - `0°`